 MIDAS: Micro-Imaging Dust Analysis System

-MIDAS (Micro-Imaging Dust Analysis System) will study the dust environment around the comet and the asteroids that are to be visited during the journey.
+MIDAS (Micro-Imaging Dust Analysis System) will study the dust environment around the comet.
 In particular, MIDAS will perform microtextural and statistical analysis of cometary dust particles.
 The instrument is based on the technique of atomic force microscopy.
 This technique, under the conditions expected to prevail, both at the comet and during the cruise phase, permits textural and other analysis of dust particles to be performed down to a spatial resolution of 4 nm.
+MIDAS also studied the dust environment of the two asteroids, Steins and Lutetia, that were flown by during the journey to comet 67P/Churyumov-Gerasimenko.

 During the rendezvous with the comet MIDAS will provide the following information: